walli545/ioBroker.time-switch/README.md

      - dataId: Open the select OID dialog and select the schedule OID that you remembered earlier.
 It can be found under "time-switch.0".
      - stateId: Select the OID of the state that should be switched by the schedule, e.g. on/off status of a wall plug.
      - onValue/offValue: Enter the values that represent the devices on/off state, e.g. 0/1, true/false, ON/OFF, ... .
-  5. The rest can be configured in the view part of the widget.
+  5. Everything else can be configured in the view part of the widget.

      - Enable/Disable automatic switching
      - Change the current value of the state